dpendjol/FoodTracker/README.md

 The report turned out bigger then expected.
 Hope that's no problem.

 ## Future learning
 By deploying a complexer project learned alot.
 My testing skills needs to be better.
 Testing works for now, but as mentioned in de problems section I don't got the hang of initializing a testing database yet.
+So I used a work-a-round for now.
+But this is a project that I want to continue developing.